timlev/Crowd_Recorder/README.md

 Python 2.7
 PySide
 Qt4
+PIL (Python Imaging Library) for converting images to png

 Each folder inside "Lessons" must contain:
   1) picutre files named as the phrases you want to translate